mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 };
 </pre>

-While this may <span style="text-decoration: underline;">look</span> inefficient, it's actually not!
+While this may _look_ inefficient, it's actually not!
 The template specialization of this function optimizes out all of the branches according to the stream type.
 Pretty neat huh?

+-- todo: ^--- ughhhh

+-- todo: we've kindof skipped the implementation of the underlying serialize bits function

 ## Bounds Checking and Abort Read